 Access to Practicum

 Train the important chess motifs with a set of specifically designed tasks and challenges.
-Practical part is an important element of the course.
+The practical part is an important element of the course.

 Application of Ideas [40-minute video]